 While planning your trip to Tokyo Disney Resort, Universal Studios Japan, and the rest of this wonderful country, one question that comes up is whether it’s worth buying the Japan Rail Pass for.
 The answer is “it depends”.
 I’ll help you decide whether it’s right for you and give you an ideal itinerary to make the most out of your pass.

-There are a large number of articles out there already that go in-depth about the Japan Rail Pass, but I wanted to add my spin on it for those wanting to include Tokyo Disney Resort in their itinerary.
+There are a large number of articles out there already that go in-depth about the Japan Rail Pass, but I wanted to add my spin on it for those wanting to include Tokyo Disneyland and Universal Studios Japan in their itinerary.

 What is the Japan Rail Pass?

 The Japan Rail Pass allows short-term visitors (90-day tourist visa) unlimited travel across Japan using the world-renown Shinkansen (bullet train), JR Commuter trains, JR Buses, JR Ferries, and even the Narita Express.

-Rail pass users are issued a paper pass the size of a small greeting card which you present to the staff at the train gates to gain access to the platforms (this is for ordinary trains).
+Rail pass users are issued a paper pass the size of a small greeting card that you present to the staff at the train gates to gain access to the platforms (this is for ordinary trains).
 For the Shinkansen bullet train, you can book your tickets in person at a JR ticketing office (also known as a midori-no-madoguchi) and present your Japan Rail Pass when making your reservation.

 The official website has a list of locations to book your tickets (in English), also how to use the ticket machines.

 How to Buy the Japan Rail Pass

-Choose the duration of your pass and they ship it right to you.
+Choose the duration of your pass and you’ll have an “Exchange Order” mail to you.
+You’ll then exchange that for the JR Rail Pass.
 It’s simple, easy, and worry-free.
 You can choose the Standard Pass or the Green Pass First Class.

 |Standard (Adult)||Standard (Child)||Green Pass (Adult)||Green Pass (Child)|